elehobica/pico_fatfs/README.md

 * Note that SPI PIO function could be implicitly configured for the case of incompliant pin assignment for SPI function.
 * The return value of `pico_fatfs_set_config()` indicates finally configured function (true: SPI, false SPI PIO).

-### Clock confguration
+### SCK frequency configuration
-* By default, `clk_slow` is set to `100 * KHZ` and `clk_fast` is set to `32 * MHZ`.
+* By default, `clk_slow` is `100 * KHZ` and `clk_fast` is `32 * MHZ`.
-* For SPI function, the actual SPI clock frequency is set to clk_peri / N = 125.0 MHz / N, which is determined by spi_set_baudrate() in ['pico-sdk/src/rp2_common/hardware_spi/spi.c'](https://github.com/raspberrypi/pico-sdk/blob/2062372d203b372849d573f252cf7c6dc2800c0a/src/rp2_common/hardware_spi/spi.c#L41).
-Thus, to choose actually slower clock as `clk_fast`, smaller value than 31.25 MHz should be configured.
+* For SPI function, the actual SPI clock frequency is set to clk_peri / N, which is determined by spi_set_baudrate() in ['pico-sdk/src/rp2_common/hardware_spi/spi.c'](https://github.com/raspberrypi/pico-sdk/blob/2062372d203b372849d573f252cf7c6dc2800c0a/src/rp2_common/hardware_spi/spi.c#L41).
+Thus, to choose actually slower clock as `clk_fast` should be configured.
+  * For rp2040, 125 MHz / 4 is applied.
+SCK frequency is 31.25 MHz for clk_fast 32 MHz setting.
+  * For rp2350, 150 MHz / 5 is applied.
+SCK frequency is 30.0 MHz for clk_fast 32 MHz setting.
-* For SPI PIO funciton, close clock frequency value will be configured thanks to fractional clock divider of PIO.
+* For SPI PIO funciton, close clock frequency value will be configured thanks to fractional clock divider of PIO, however, maximum SCK frequency is limited to the system frequency divided by 8.
-* As experimentally confirmed, SPI function tends to achieve higher frequency than SPI PIO function.
+  * For rp2040, SCK freq <= 125 MHz / 8 is applied.
+SCK frequency is limited to 15.625 MHz.
+  * For rp2350, SCK freq <= 150 MHz / 8 is applied.
+SCK frequency is limited to 18.75 MHz.

 ### Pin assignment
 * Pin assignment needs to satisfy the below rule for SPI function configuration, otherwise SPI PIO function will be configured implicitly even though `spi0` or `spi1` is designated.